E. coli is a type of bacteria that normally lives inside our intestines,

 water, or from other infected people or animals.

-to serious health problems.
-Fortunately, most healthy people who get the infection
+health problems.
+Fortunately, most healthy people who get the infection don't develop

 How Do E. Coli Infections Happen?

 Most often, E. coli infections happen when someone eats food containing

 the bacteria.
 At-risk foods include: